-This post shares 40 of our favorite quotes about raising teens.
+This post shares 40 of our favorite inspirational quotes about raising teenagers.

 Let’s be honest.
 Raising teenagers is hard.
 Really hard.